Lumberscout/Documents/whitepaper.md

 Q1 2019 : Mainnet launch of the LUMBER PoS/PoW verushash blockchain

-Q2 2019 : Development of LUMBER cryptoconditions for trading applications
+Q2 2019 : Development of LUMBER cryptoconditions for industry, trading & insurance applications